rpede/tutorial-react-ci/README.md

   run: npm run lint
 ```

+*NOTE: make sure it indentation is correct.*

 Commit and push!

 Oh, no. Another failure.

 Can you fix it?

-Create another feature branch with your fix using same procedure as above.
+Create another feature branch with your fix using same procedure as before.

 ## 4. Test

 You can only do so much with static code analysis.
-It can't tell if the code actually does what it is supposed to.
+It can't tell if the code actually do what it is supposed to.
 We need to execute the code for that.

 For that we need to write tests.